ingram-projects/animxyz/docs/content/sections/the-basics.md

           <div class="square ${data.mode}" xyz="fade down flip-up-50"></div>
 ---

-AnimXYZ works by applying a CSS keyframe animation to an element when it has an AnimXYZ class such as `.xyz-in` or `.xyz-out`.
-The properties of the animation are defined by CSS variables that you can set directly or with class-like utilities in an `xyz` attribute.
+AnimXYZ is an easy way to animate elements without all the boilerplate of writing keyframes.
+Just describe the animation with some attributes and variables, and tell the element whether it's animating in or out of the scene with a class.

 For example here is how you make an element fade and shrink in from above: